weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 2: Definitions and Proofs
+>
+> The most important point today: making sure you do NOT suffer, NOT lie, NOT cheating, NOR stealing.
+>
+> We also discussed good / bad definitions, natural numbers, and constructive difinition.
+The slides are [here](assets/pdf/cs3120-class2-ink.pdf).
+>
+> PRR1 is released, and PS1 is also released in [PDF](assets/pdf/cs3120-ps1.pdf) and [Latex template](https://www.overleaf.com/read/qjqncgcjmvgw#6a8554)
+>
+> Jan 16, 2025

+{: .announce-title}
 > Class 1: Introduction
 >
 > We covered the goal of this course and the coursework.